Impact

 Risk and Exploitability

 The flaw is remotely exploitable via a crafted HTML page, requiring the victim to load the page in Chrome on macOS.
 The Chromium security severity is listed as High, and the CVSS score of 4.3 indicates moderate severity.
-Because the EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, the overall risk depends largely on the common‑web presence of the affected browser.
+The EPSS score of 0.00033 (approximately 0.033%) indicates a very low but nonzero probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
 An attacker who successfully victimizes a user’s browser can extract confidential data through the MediaCapture interface.
 No privilege escalation or local execution is required.
-The lack of EPSS or KEV data means the likelihood of exploitation is unknown, but the High severity rating indicates a serious consequence if the flaw is abused.
+Despite the low EPSS probability, the High severity rating indicates a serious consequence if the flaw is abused.

 OpenCVE Enrichment